Optimization for Nintendo 64

 Of most important note of categories that most correctly benefit the Nintendo 64 is v3d_freq this is not a setting that when increased fails warranty or even really has a huge impact on heat but it has a great effect on higher performing emulators such as N64 and Dreamcast.

-Run Command To learn the community tested optimal settings please view either of the 2 rom compatibility lists located here or here.
-From Retropie 4 and on Glide is the Default Emulator and render has been hard coded to 320x240.
-This can be scaled up for some games that perform really well like Mario kart and Super Mario 64 at your own discretion.
-If you wish to enable a High Resolution Texture pack you will want to select the Glide or Rice High Rez options under category 2.
+Run Command (rom compatibility lists are all in need of retesting with new hardware sets and updates to software) To learn the community tested optimal settings please view either of the 2 rom compatibility lists located here or here.
+Current Default Emulator is mupen64plus-auto and default render should be 640x480 This can be scaled up for some games that perform really well like Mario kart and Super Mario 64 at your own discretion.

 The CPU governor can be throttled to max performance mode in one of two ways.